HMertAcr/MaximalClique/README.md

 ## To Do

-* Change the creation of adjacency list to not bruteforce finding adjacencies
+* Change the creation of adjacency list to not bruteforce finding adjacencies (tried to do it but it was slower)
 * MAKE FASTER!!!
+* changed std::unordered_set to std::vector in adjacency list it causes a lot of overhead check others